alan-turing-institute/MLJRegistry.jl/README.md

 ### How to register a package

 For now, new packages can be registered by creating an issue on this repository.

+#### For adminsistrators

+To register GreatNewPackage:

+- Clone the `MLJRegistry` repository, activate the clone's environment in the Julia package manager and `add GreatNewPackage` (which adds GreatNewPackage to MLJRegistry/Project.toml).

+- In a clean Julia REPL session, run `import MLJRegistry` and `MLJRegistry.@update` (which updates the `Metadata.toml` and `Models.toml` files).

+- Commit and push your changes to GitHub MLJRegistry repository master branch (or make a PR for review).